-When deciding which size memory card is best for video, you should be sure to get an SDXC card which is any card 64GB or larger because these cards use a 64-bit file system which allows you to record clips longer than 4GB.
+When deciding which size memory card is best for video, you should be sure to get an SDXC card which is any card 64GB or larger because these cards use a 64-bit file system that allows you to record clips longer than 4GB.
 If you go with a 32-bit card, known as SDHC, you will see what’s called chaptering.
 This is where long clips are broken into 4GB chunks.
 Sometimes this is good, sometimes this is bad.
 I actually prefer this on my GoPro Hero 7 where I often have very long clips because it allows me to delete huge chunks of what I don’t need.

 Memory Card Codes – What They All Mean

 When you’re buying memory cards there are a few important numbers you need to pay attention to.

 U1, U3 – U1 Minimum Write Speed 10MB/s – U3 Minimum Write Speed 30MB/s

 V30, v60, v90 – V30 Minimum Write Speed 30MB/s, V60 60MB/s, V90 90MB/s

-SDHC, SDXC – SDHC is 32-bit file system 4GB file size limit.
+SDHC, SDXC – SDHC is a 32-bit file system 4GB file size limit.
 SDXC 64-bit file system

 UHS-I, UHS-II – UHS-I – Single row of contacts, UHS-II – Two contract row for more than double the performance.

 A1 or A2 – Now some memory cards are using a type of cache that improves the random read and write access.
 These cards are designed for running apps and will offer no benefit to photography or video.

 Where To Buy Memory Cards – Avoid Counterfeit